JudyXiaodanZhu/Elastic-Cloud-Application/README.md

 # Elastic Cloud Application

 ## Introduction
-The purpose of this project is to developer an EC2 autoscaler that, in combination with AWS LBS, can self provision resources based on CPU and memory usage.
+The purpose of this project is to developer an EC2 autoscaler that, in combination with AWS LBS, can self provision resources based on CPU usage.

 Two applications are developed to test the app.
-One of them is called Photo Gallary, which will be explained here and another is called Classification Portal, which can be found here: https://github.com/JudyXiaodanZhu/Classification-Portal
+One of them is called Photo Gallary, which will be explained here.

 ## Views
+The autoscaler has a manager UI which let users manage resources by manually add or remove EC2 instances based on threshold.

 ## Documentation:
 The developer documentation is attached here: